Vladarmaster/scprimekoh/README.md

 King of Host ScPrime blockchain competition data.
 Scprimekoh is a script that collects stats of Scprime providers.
-Data are "Used storage","Total storage" and "Uptime"-"Uptime score" Websites compute data from the database and output instant results.
+Data are "Used storage","Total storage" and "Uptime"-"Uptime score" Website compute data from the database and output instant results.

 ## Requirements